 Dr Kousoulis added: “Body image concerns are not a mental health problem in themselves, but they can make a person more likely to have problems.
-At a time when the mental health of young people especially seems to be under unprecedented strain, we cannot dismiss body image as a trivial or frivolous subject.
+At a time when young people's mental health especially seems to be under unprecedented strain, we cannot dismiss body image as a trivial or frivolous subject.

-“The Mental Health Foundation believes the evidence shows the need for curbs on the promotion of unhealthy or idealised body images, notably on social media and in advertising of fashion, cosmetics and other products.
+“The Mental Health Foundation believes the evidence shows the need for curbs to promote unhealthy or idealised body images, notably on social media and in advertising fashion, cosmetics and other products.

 “Social media companies should be required to take action to ensure the content they promote does not exacerbate body image concerns.
 The new independent regulator proposed in the Government’s Online Harms White Paper could enforce such duties.”

-Body image was the theme of Mental Health Awareness Week in May, when the Foundation revealed that just over one in eight people (13 per cent) have experienced suicidal thoughts or feelings because of concerns about their body image, according to a YouGov poll of 4,505 UK adults.
+According to a YouGov poll, body image was the theme of Mental Health Awareness Week in May, when the Foundation revealed that just over one in eight people (13%) had experienced suicidal thoughts or feelings because of concerns about their body image in 4,505 UK adults.

-Teenagers were the group most affected by body image concerns, with four in ten (40 per cent) saying images on social media had caused them to worry about their body image.
+Teenagers were the group most affected by body image concerns, with four in ten (40%) saying images on social media had caused them to worry about their body image.